 Living in Fall Creek Place

 Downtown living puts you just minutes from Indy's best arts and theater, restaurants, shopping, sporting venues, museums and nightlife.
-Mass Ave is a 5 minute drive or leisurely walk down the road.
+Mass Ave is a 5 minute drive, Tinker Street is a leisurely walk down the road.
 Work Downtown?
-You've got a 5-10 minute commute to the Mile Square, IUPUI and Methodist Hospital.
+You've got a 5-10 minute commute to the Mile Square, IUPUI, Wholesale District and Methodist Hospital.

 Fall Creek Place is also centrally located only 15-20 minutes from regional shopping destinations like Castleton Square Mall, Keystone at the Crossing and Southport (not to mention Indianapolis International Airport).

 But for some things, you don't need to go anywhere.
 The neighborhood has a growing business community that includes restaurants and markets owned and operated by neighbors.
 Goose the Market, Shoefly Public House, Tea's Me, Artisan Picnic and 22nd Street Diner are open for lunch and dinner.
 Looking for a brewery?
 We have two.
 Mashcraft on Delaware and Koelship are always ready for neighbors to stop in.
 Grab a Coffee at Monon Coffee after yoga class at Cityoga!
 A Salon and a dentist also make their homes on Delaware Street.